d-benz/R-BioGeochemistry/README.md

 # R-BioGeochemistry
 Exploratory data analysis (EDA) and RQ-Principal Component Analysis (PCA) of geochemical and biogeochemical data for use in mineral exploration and environmental studies.

-These scripts are designed to take you through censoring (the replacement of missing values using k-neareast neighbour and the imputation of upper or lower detection limit values using ilr), clr-transformation and RQ-PCA.
+These scripts are designed to take you through censoring (the replacement of missing values using k-nearest neighbour and the imputation of upper or lower detection limit values using ilr), clr-transformation and RQ-PCA.

 Please note that these scripts use R-packages that are protected under their own licenses and it's recommended that each license is reviewed prior to use.